 The path to becoming childfree is a little different for everyone.
-Sometimes even the term itself seems up for grabs… what exactly is being childfree?
-Even so, one thing we can all agree on is that becoming childfree is a decision and that decision occurs as the outcome of some process.
-This process is different for every person because every person’s life is different.
+Sometimes even the term itself seems up for grabs…what exactly is being childfree?
+Even so, one thing we share is that we’ve made the decision to remain childfree and, for many of us, that decision occurs as the outcome of some process.
+The process is different for every person because every person’s life is different.
 Politics, religion (or lack thereof), finances, relationships, geography, childhood experiences, culture, dreams, and ambitions can all play in the decision.

 We wanted to learn about the diversity of our readers’ experiences with becoming – and being – childfree.
 Here, they weigh in.

 It is a rainy Sunday afternoon in late fall.
 My husband and I are standing by our fireplace, each reading a book.
 Our two cats are lazily napping in “their” usual spots.
 The only sound in the house is the fireplace fan and the swish of a page turned every few minutes.
 And the occasional mid-dream cat noise.
 There is a deliberate sound missing – one that more households include than not, and a controversial and sensitive topic to many – the sound of children.

 A few months ago, a decisive shift occurred in my thinking that gave me a good jolt.
 After six years of having looked forward to becoming a caring and all-out stimulating and dynamic mother at some indeterminate point in the near future, I suddenly realised that this wasn’t the only possible narrative for my life.
 I had swallowed the motherhood mandate hook, line, and sinker and I had never given myself the space and time to question whether I really, really want children.

 I had roughly known the answer before even asking, but I figured it wouldn’t harm to see what she’d say.
 This nurse was a new face at my GP surgery, and I was there for a routine Pill check-up and a chat about “lady things” anyway.
 It was worth a shot.